porsche-design-system/porsche-design-system/packages/components/src/components/navigation/tabs-bar/tabs-bar.code.md

 and therefore change the appearance of you content or as skip navigation to move on a longer page.

 The Tabs Bar component does not handle the display of your content.
 If you use the component you have to manually care for the content to be rendered beneath.
-To help with this task the Tabs ar component triggers a event called `onTabChange` with the index of the clicked tab as data.
+To help with this task the Tabs ar component triggers a event called `tabChange` with the index of the clicked tab as data.

 If you intend to only change content on tab-click without location changes, we prepared a component which also